what is mother wound and how to find healing?

 ( 20 Minute Read)

-The mother wound, it’s a heavy word, isn’t it?
+The mother wound—it’s a heavy phrase, isn’t it?

-This topic is not only socially unfamiliar but for me personally, is a painful subject to talk about.
-And that’s because I’m no exception to any other women.
-All of us experience mother wound on one or many levels.
-As the name suggests it is a wound that is sourced from our mothers.
+This topic is not only socially unfamiliar but also, for me personally, a painful subject to talk about.
+And that’s because I’m no exception to any other woman.
+All of us experience the mother wound on one or multiple levels.
+As the name suggests, it is a wound that originates from our mothers.

-Motherhood, or parenthood in general, is not as simple as society makes it look.
-It’s a decision that needs to be made consciously and willingly.
-Once, we decide to become a parent then it’s a lifelong practice of self-reflection and presence.
-It’s not just another step of the ladder or another expectation to meet.
-Society deems us to move through life with presuppositions that it dictates on each of us.
-Get an education, have stable income, get yourself a home and a car, find “the one”, get married, have children, repeat.
-Most of us live on auto-pilot and follow this tread habitually and without any self-awareness.
+Motherhood—or parenthood in general—is not as simple as society makes it seem.
+It’s a decision that must be made consciously and willingly.
+Once we decide to become parents, it becomes a lifelong practice of self-reflection and presence.
+It’s not just another step on the ladder or another expectation to fulfill.

-Mother is where life is sourced.
+The mother is where life is sourced.
 There is always a mother before there is a birth.
-Motherhood comes with a lot of demands.
-A” good enough mother” does not only give birth to her children but also nurture them through her presence, attunment, mentoring and support.
-But does every woman that becomes a mother is ready and resourced to give all that to her children?
-Has she received those from her own mother figure?
+Motherhood comes with many demands.
+A “good enough mother” does not only give birth to her children but also nurtures them through her presence, attunement, mentoring, and support.
+But is every woman who becomes a mother ready and resourced to provide all of that for her children?
+Has she received those things from her own mother figure?

 Most likely not.
-Therefore, the possibility of overwhelm, confusion and absence are not impossible.
+Therefore, the possibility of overwhelm, confusion, and absence is very real.

-Mother wound can happen to any child regardless of gender.
-The manifestation of mother wound effects the feminine energy in humans.
-In the bodies with dominant feminine energy the manifestations are more apparent.
+The mother wound can affect any child, regardless of gender.
+Its manifestation impacts the feminine energy within humans.
+In bodies with dominant feminine energy, these manifestations are more apparent.

-There has been both generational and historical suppuration of feminine by the patriarchy.
-Females were not allowed to feel angry they were always expected to give and not allowed to receive.
-To give birth to give nurturing, to give support and to be available to their families.
+There has been both generational and historical suppression of the feminine by the patriarchy.
+Women were not allowed to express anger, were always expected to give, and were rarely permitted to receive.
+They were expected to give birth, to nurture, to offer support, and to be constantly available to their families.

-The female body has undergone, rape, pain of childbirth, neglect and abuse.
+The female body has endured rape, the pain of childbirth, neglect, and abuse.

-It’s apparent, that without appropriate support and acknowledgement, they left burdened with a lot of pain.
+Without appropriate support and acknowledgment, women are left burdened with immense pain.

-The stagnated suffering gets stored in women’s body and if it’s not processed it will be passed to her children.
+This unprocessed suffering becomes stored in a woman’s body, and if not addressed, it is passed down to her children.

 Regardless of gender some manifestations of mother wound are: